cippo1987/cippo1987.github.io/_posts/2016-08-04-Github-tip.md

 date: 2016-08-04
 ---

-Probably I am not a great blogger, but for sure I am not an expert on website visualization.
+Probably I am not a great blogger, but for sure I am not an expert of website visualization.
 To write my first blog I struggled to include images the way I wanted.
 Markdown language is quite minimal, and sometimes it is difficult to stretch it to have the desired results.

 Very briefly I want to share the little I learned in the previous post.